ridwanpranata/esp32-rfid-reader/README.md

 | GND       | GND        |

 ## How It Works
+### 1. System Initialization
-1. The system initializes the LCD and displays a **boot animation**.
+- The system initializes the LCD and displays a **boot animation**.

+### 2. RFID Scanning & UID Processing
-2. The switch button toggles the system state **ON/OFF**.
+- The switch button toggles the system state **ON/OFF**.
-3. The LCD displays the updated status dynamically.
+- The LCD displays the updated status dynamically.
-4. The RFID reader continuously listens for a tag scan.
+- The RFID reader continuously listens for a tag scan.
-5. If a RFID tag is detected:
+- If an RFID tag is detected:
-   - The UID is displayed in Decimal format on the LCD.
+  - The UID is displayed in decimal format on the LCD.
-   - The Serial Monitor outputs show the UID in both Decimal and Hexadecimal formats.
+  - The Serial Monitor outputs show the UID in both decimal and hexadecimal formats.
   - A melody plays on the buzzer based on the tag's UID.
   - Specific UIDs have predefined sounds (allowed/denied sounds).
   - Other UIDs generate a melody based on their last four digits.

+### 3. Duplicate RFID Prevention
-6. Duplicate RFID Tag are ignored within a configurable timeout period (RFID_READ_TIMEOUT).
+- Duplicate RFID tags are ignored within a configurable timeout period (`RFID_READ_TIMEOUT`).

+### 4. WiFi Connectivity & IP Usage
-7. The system connects to WiFi using credentials from `secrets.h`.
+- The system connects to WiFi using credentials from `secrets.h`.
+- If successful, the **IP address** is displayed in the Serial Monitor.
+- This WiFi connection can be used for future network-related functionalities such as **sending scanned UID data to a server**.

 ## WiFi Integration
 - The ESP32 will attempt to connect to WiFi at startup using credentials stored in `secrets.h`.
-- If successful, the **IP address** is displayed in the Serial Monitor.
+- If WiFi is unavailable, the system will run in **offline mode**.
-- This WiFi connection can be used for future network-related functionalities.

 ## Sound Feedback
 | RFID UID         | Buzzer Sound |